btarg/requiem-vault/GM/First Session/Library/Aftermath.md

 >**Critical Failure:** The same as a regular failure, but you strain yourself, taking an extra 1d4 [[Elements#⚔️ Physical (PHYS)|Phys]] damage from the rebound.
 >

+### Breaking through

-Just as you begin to grapple with the problem of the sealed door, a low, guttural snarl echoes from the far end of the entrance hall, near one of the archways leading deeper into the Library.
-It's followed by the scrape of claws on stone, much closer than any sounds you heard before.
-The sound is filled with unnatural hunger and aggression.
+Just as you destroy the magical seal cast on the door, a low, guttural snarl echoes from the far end of the entrance hall, from behind one of the many bookshelves.
+The sound is followed by the scrape of claws on stone, much closer now.
+It is filled with an unnatural aggression, pure hate.
+Hunger.

 The hairs on the back of your neck stand up.
 You are not alone, and it knows you are here.
+Running into the open field in the dead of night would put you at a disadvantage.
+There is no choice but to stand your ground.

 > [!success] Once the players are finished, move to the [[Library final encounter]] scene